 The privacy, identity, and real names problems in cryptocurrency

-I recently started looking into cryptocurrencies (crypto) after being introduced to the Ethereum Name Service (ENS), Namebase and the Handshake Protocol, and the Argent Smart Wallet.1 According to Wikipedia, Ethereum's native cryptocurrency called Ether is the second largest cryptocurrency by market capitalization after Bitcoin.
+I recently started looking into cryptocurrencies (crypto) after being introduced to the Ethereum Name Service (ENS), Namebase and the Handshake Protocol, and the Argent Smart Wallet.^[I encountered ENS months before but found the introductory marketing material to be too difficult for beginners like myself so I forgot about it.
+This is all to say that I do not know much and to not take me too seriously. ] According to Wikipedia, Ethereum's native cryptocurrency called Ether is the second largest cryptocurrency by market capitalization after Bitcoin.
 A few years ago, in early 2017, I was dismissive of the concept of Bitcoin as a borderless and decentralized digital currency, but I am impressed by Ethereum's ability to double as a cryptocurrency and as a way to build and power decentralized applications (Dapps), facilitate decentralized finance (DeFi), and to create non-fungible tokens (NFTs).

 In the recent weeks, I noticed two potential problems with cryptocurrencies that seem to be not discussed enough or not taken seriously enough in the introductory literature and marketing on cryptocurrencies.
 I call these two problems the Privacy and Identity Problems (I do not know what others call these problems).
 These problems are probably not unique to Ethereum, but I am more familiar with Ethereum than I am with other cryptocurrencies, so I will be discussing these problems in the context of Ethereum.
 I believe that Ethereum has promising potential to build a powerful ecosystem for Dapps, DeFi, and NFTs despite these problems, but that these problems should nonetheless be discussed more.